Pixelapse/brands-colors/README.md

 ##Examples

 You can easily search for colors used by various brands here: http://toolbelt.pixelapse.com/color.
-These are some examples of how the database of colors will be used in the tool:
+Below are some examples the database in action:

 * https://toolbelt.pixelapse.com/color/yc (single color)
 * https://toolbelt.pixelapse.com/color/microsoft (multiple primary colors)